King Zhaoxiang of Qin: Ascension

 Prince Ying Ji was born in 325 BC to one of King Huiwen's low-ranked concubines, Lady Mi (羋八子).
 As a shu child, Prince Ji was given low priority in the royal line of succession, and as an underage child was not granted a fief because the state of Qin employed a system of meritocracy that demanded that even princes earn their own lands through national service.
 He was dispatched to the state of Yan at a young age to serve as a political hostage, a common diplomatic practice among vassal states throughout the Zhou dynasty.

 In 307 BC, Ying Ji's older half-brother, King Wu, unexpectedly died after breaking his shin bones while trying to show off his physical prowess by lifting a heavy bronze cauldron in the Zhou palace in Wangcheng.
 King Wu died young and childless, placing the state of Qin into a succession crisis as a number of princes were now eligible to claim the throne.
-At the time, Prince Ji was still a hostage in the state of Yan, and was generally considered unlikely to be a candidate.
-However, King Wuling of Zhao decided to take advantage of the situation and intervene in the domestic politics of his western neighbour.
-King Wuling ordered his chancellor of the Dai Commandery, Zhao Gu (趙固), to smuggle Prince Ji out of Yan into Zhao territory, before endorsing him to return to Qin and contest for the throne.
+During this time, Prince Ji was still a hostage in the state of Yan, and was generally considered unlikely to be a candidate.
+However, King Wuling of Zhao decided to take advantage of the situation and intervene in the domestic politics of Qin.
+One of the primary reasons was to destabilize his most dangerous rival by influencing the succession of its ruler, ensuring a weaker or compliant King of Qin was installed, and securing Zhao's own borders.
+King Wuling of Zhao ordered his chancellor of the Dai Commandery, Zhao Gu (趙固), to smuggle Prince Ji out of Yan into Zhao territory, before endorsing him to return to Qin and contest for the throne.
 Furthermore, Prince Ji's maternal uncle, Wei Ran (魏冉), was a general in command of a significant Qin military forces, and helped in suppressing most of his nephew's political opponents.
 This enabled Prince Ji to successfully claim the throne and rise to be King Zhaoxiang of Qin at the age of 18.

 Because King Zhaoxiang would not yet legally come of age until the age of 20, his mother, who was now known as Queen Dowager Xuan, became the regent.
 She was supported by her brothers Wei Ran and Mi Rong (羋戎), as well as two other sons, Prince Yi (公子悝) and Prince Fu (公子巿), the four of them collectively known as the "Four Nobles" (四貴).